eugene-khyst/letsencrypt-docker-compose/README.md

-# Nginx and Let’s Encrypt with Docker Compose in less than 3 minutes.
+# Nginx and Let’s Encrypt with Docker Compose in less than 3 minutes

 This example automatically obtains and renews [Let's Encrypt](https://letsencrypt.org/) TLS certificates and set up HTTPS in Nginx for multiple domain names using Docker Compose.